Kaedenn/noita-shift-query/README.md

 `Next Count` is the number of pending shifts to display.
 By default, all shifts are displayed.

 `Enable UI` controls the UI.
 If checked, the UI is drawn.
 If unchecked, the UI is hidden.

+## Planned Features

+Translation support.
+Currently the mod displays the material internal name instead of its localized name.

+GUI fallback if ImGui is not installed.